 Professional Certification

-Massage therapists and spa practitioners often require professional certification or licensing depending on national or regional laws.
+Massage therapists and spa professionals often require certification or licensing depending on regional laws.

 Workplace Safety Guidelines

-Authorities such as the World Health Organization provide general public health guidelines that influence hygiene standards and wellness practices.
+Organizations such as the World Health Organization provide general health and hygiene guidelines that influence spa operations.

 Tourism Regulations